CodeforAustralia/tips/git-intro.md

 Cloning allows you to take a copy of an existing github repository, a copy of the repository is made on your local machine and you can start making changes.
 `git clone <url of the repository>`

+### Pulling in changes
+Use git pull, to synchronize changes from other contributors back into your local repository `git pull`

 ### Tracking changes

 ### Contributing changes back into the repo